 Instead of leaning on retail and online shopping for gifts, put your time and energy into something your friends and family can’t find on the shelves.
 A one-of-a-kind, handmade decoration or craft can mean so much more than a gift card or the latest tech gadget for those special people on your list.
 Even better, it may cost less!
 There are tons of fun ideas out there, so get to work on creating your masterpiece (and saving money) today.
 Prepare to be the talk of your holiday gatherings!

 Buying for an entire office or group of friends can be overwhelming for your mind and wallet.
 As an alternative, suggest a round of Secret Santa.
 This is a fun way to pair off gift responsibilities, allowing you to be more creative and thoughtful in your efforts.
 These gifts can be less expensive and more about the thought behind them.
 Envision small gifts – coffees and teas or desk games and books; no iPods necessary, unless you work at Dunder-Mifflin.

 *Annual Percentage Yield (APY) is accurate as of the last dividend declaration date of 03/07/20 and subject to change without notice.
 Dividends paid on average daily balances of $3,000 and less at 3% APY.
-If average daily balance exceeds $3,000, the remaining balance will receive dividend rate of 0.25% APY.
+If the average daily balance exceeds $3,000, the remaining balance will receive a dividend rate of 0.25% APY.
 Funds are disbursed on the first business day in November.
-One Holiday Club account allowed per primary account holder.
-To qualify for a Holiday Club account, you must be an existing member or establish membership by opening a primary savings account with a minimum deposit of $5.
+One Holiday Club allowed per primary account holder.
+To qualify for a Holiday Club, you must be an existing member or establish membership by opening a primary savings account with a minimum deposit of $5.